-It works.
-You can create web pages, blogs, wikis.
+- It works.
+You can create web pages, wikis and blogs.

-Quick installation.
-Get started in a few minutes.
+- Quick installation.
+You can get started in a few minutes.

-No admin panel.
-Update your website with the normal navigation.
+- No admin panel.
+Your website can be updated in the normal navigation.

 - CMS workflow myth: Aim for the simplest possible working model that actually works by John Eckman